iainquayle/birch/compiler.md

 one flat namespace of token types, dont worry about how the tokens will interact with each other such as in the case of them all being data.

 ## ast

-### blocks

-PERHAPS, function parse can first check for a statement, if it finds one, it will parse it and return the original ast and the optional new statement ast this can then be passed back up somehow

-dealing with function calls, it would be best to essentially have the parsing check back every time for the function call, you give it the current parsed chain, it will only give back the chain incremented by one. then the next statement can be checked for, it nothing, continue with the current chain.

-would be cool to allow this for most constructs in the language.

-### misc

 nodes will be a single struct, accompanied by an enum type also from a flat namespace, and any number of children.